Teach English in Spain

 If you are interested in a more relaxed pace of life, have an interest in foreign languages, incredible food and amazing music and dance, then maybe you should consider teaching English in Spain.
 The country that brought us la siesta, has a lot more to offer than this sleepy habit would suggest.
 Spanish culture is one of the richest and wide spread around the world, so living and working in Spain can not only allow you to experience new things but also to connect to a culture that has become more and more influential over the last few years, and with good reason.

 Cities – Madrid, Barcelona and Seville

-Barcelona is another top contender on this list.
-The cosmopolitan capital of Catalan is home to astonishingly beautiful architecture such as La Sagrada Familia, and an immense amount of museums and other tourist attractions.
-Barcelona is a beautiful city full of beautiful people with a strong sense of Catalan pride and a taste for the finer things in life.
-Barcelona is definitely the city to be in if you like to explore on your days off, as every nook and cranny holds another beautiful piece of architecture or tiny restaurant kept open by one 90-year-old woman’s irresistible cooking.
+This is another top contender on this list.
+The cosmopolitan capital of Catalonia is home to astonishingly beautiful architecture such as La Sagrada Familia, and an immense amount of museums and other tourist attractions.
+Barcelona is a beautiful city full of friendly people with a strong sense of Catalan pride and a taste for the finer things in life.
+Barcelona is definitely the city to be in if you like to explore on your days off after you teach English, as every nook and cranny holds another beautiful piece of architecture or tiny restaurant kept open by one 90-year-old woman’s irresistible cooking.

 The Spanish are famous worldwide for their delectable dishes, so where better to experience them than in the country itself?
 Spanish food is full of flavor and the people take their comfort food very seriously.
 So much so that even their snacks are amazing, and food is given to you free with almost every drink you order.
 The birthplace of Paella, Chorizo, Sangria and Tapas is not one to be ignored, and the Spanish do their meals right.
 They enjoy a large lunch and then a nap, so that they can have a light dinner and enjoy a night out on the town.
 If this isn’t the secret to a happy life, then there mustn’t be one.